digi-ron/AU-Falcon-SPUD-Project/Engine/EngineNumber/EngineNumber.md

 > Engine number location within the engine bay

 ![Engine Number pre-clean](./engine-number-orig.jpg)
 > Engine number close-up, before cleaning.
 Other models may have more or less rust/dust/grime depending on condition.
-For reference this is a 1998 built Series 1, so this *should* be representative of a worse example.
+For reference this is a 1998 built Series 1, which spent most of its time on dirt roads in a mid humidity environment, so this *should* be representative of a worse example.

 ![Engine Number post-clean](./engine-number-cleaned.jpg)
 > Engine number, after cleaning with degreaser and a workshop rag